 As for the central government, no official is about to apologize.
 Instead, the central government sent a team from the National Supervision Commission, the top anticorruption body, to Wuhan, capital of Hubei Province, to “conduct a comprehensive investigation” into matters “reported by the masses about Dr Li Wenliang,” without providing details.

 Clearly, the central government, without saying so openly, expects to pin responsibility for mishandling the coronavirus and Li’s early warning on local and provincial officials.

-As of Strategic Review’s press time, there were XXX confirmed cases in XXX countries, killing XXX.
+As of Strategic Review’s press time, there were 754,0948 confirmed cases in 203 countries, killing 36,571, according to the World Health Organization.
 The outbreak is now a global pandemic and the figures are expected to continue to grow in the coming months.